 Final TA

 PILLAR 1 - INCREASED FACULTY PAY

 4.4 Initial Placement.
 All new faculty will be evaluated for initial placement on their salary schedule within thirty (30) days of the beginning of their faculty appointment.
 Permanent placement will be contingent upon submission of required records and documentary evidence within ninety (90) days of employment.
-Thereafter, any changes made in salary placement as the result of records or documentation submitted after the permanent evaluation will not be retroactive..
+Thereafter, any changes made in salary placement as the result of records or documentation submitted after the permanent evaluation will not be retroactive.
+Newly-hired faculty may request assistance from AFT regarding initial placement.

 Initial salary schedule placement is set forth in Appendices A and B of this Agreement.